Biostatistics, simulation modelling, survey design, information systems

 From mid-1983 to 1989 he worked as a technical specialist on statistical techniques, survey work and monitoring and evaluation for the World Bank on projects in Turkey and Ghana.
 From 1989 he became a freelance consultant working on short-term assignments with several international organizations (see Clients).
 This work was primarily concentrated on statistical design, analysis of survey data, particularly for long-term ecosystem monitoring, modelling ecosystem dynamics, biomass and other allometric equations, carbon sequestration modelling, and systems for regulation and monitoring renewable natural resource management.

-These assignments involved work on the ground in a number of countries, including Australia, Belize, Botswana, Brazil, Cameroon, Costa Rica, Ecuador, Ghana, Guyana, Indonesia, Ivory Coast, Kenya, Mexico, Papua New Guinea, Sudan, and Uganda.
+These assignments have involved work on the ground in a number of countries, including Australia, Belize, Botswana, Brazil, Cameroon, Costa Rica, Ecuador, Ethiopia, Germany, Ghana, Guyana, Indonesia, Italy, Ivory Coast, Kenya, Malawi, Mexico, Nigeria, Papua New Guinea, Russia, South Africa, South Sudan, Sweden, Tanzania and Uganda.

 From 2004 to 2017 he consulted for the Agriculture and Horticulture Development Board, developing survey designs for capture of data on prices, yields, crop areas, developing and maintaining a website (growerpanel.ahdb.org.uk) for data entry by field contractors, growers and purchasers, which also provides live statistics on crop yields, areas, and prices.